EventVGGT: Exploring Cross-Modal Distillation for Consistent Event-based Depth Estimation: Experiment

 \subsection{Ablation Study}

 For all ablation studies, we utilize the training Town 1 dataset of EventScape to train EventVGGT and evaluate the performance with test dataset of EventScape.

 \textbf{Effect of each component.} As detailed in Tab.~\ref{tab:ablation_study about component}, we validate the individual contributions of our core distillation modules.
-The naive baseline yields suboptimal depth errors of 0.69, 0.94, and 1.26 at the 10m, 20m, and 30m cut-offs,respectively.
+The naive baseline yields suboptimal depth errors of 0.69, 0.94, and 1.26 at the 10m, 20m, and 30m cut-offs, respectively.
 Integrating $\mathcal{L}_{\text{CMFM}}$ bridges the cross-modal gap, reducing these errors to 0.57, 0.86, and 1.13.
 Building on this, $\mathcal{L}_{\text{STFD}}$ explicitly aligns intra-frame geometry and inter-frame dynamics with the teacher model, further decreasing errors to 0.53, 0.81, and 1.10.
 Finally, the cumulative integration of $\mathcal{L}_{\text{TCD}}$ yields our full EventVGGT framework, achieving minimal errors of 0.51, 0.79, and 1.06.
-These results clearly validate the necessity of integrating both feature-level alignment and prediction-level temporal consistency for robust cross-modal distillation.
+These results validate the necessity of integrating both feature-level alignment and prediction-level temporal consistency for robust cross-modal distillation.

-\textbf{Impact of input sequence length.} In Tab.~\ref{tab: ablation about number}, we ablate the input sequence length to evaluate its impact on extracting spatio-temporal 3D priors from the VGGT teacher.
+\textbf{Impact of input sequence length.} In Tab.~\ref{tab:ablation about number}, we ablate the input sequence length to evaluate its impact on extracting spatio-temporal 3D priors from the VGGT teacher.
 Processing a single frame (N=1) yields suboptimal performance (e.g., a 30m error of 1.50), as the model lacks the multi-view context required for geometric reasoning.
 Incrementally increasing the sequence length to 4 and 8 frames significantly reduces depth errors and improves $\delta_{1}$ accuracy.
 Extending the sequence to N=24 frames achieves the best long-range depth estimation, reaching minimum errors of 0.95 and 1.26 at the 20m and 30m cut-offs.

-These results strongly support our design choice: processing extended 24-frame sequences fully exploits the temporal multi-view priors of VGGT, providing optimal supervision signals for our cross-modal distillation pipeline.
+These results support our design choice: processing extended 24-frame sequences fully exploits the temporal multi-view priors of VGGT, providing optimal supervision signals for our cross-modal distillation pipeline.